 Competition in our market may intensify in the future, which could slow our ability to grow or execute our strategy and could lead to increased pricing pressure, negatively impacting our revenues.
 Our current and potential customers may choose to develop their own solutions internally, particularly if we are slow in deploying our solutions or improving them to meet market needs.
 These and other competitors may be able to operate with a lower cost structure than our engineering organization, which would give any such competitor's products a competitive advantage over our solutions.
 We currently face indirect competition from the internal groups at IC companies and some direct competition from providers of yield management or prediction software such as KLA-Tencor, Mentor Graphics (through its acquisition of Ponte Solutions), Rudolph Technologies, Inc. ("Rudolph") (through its acquisition of Yield Dynamics), and Synopsys, Inc., and process control software, such as Applied Materials, Inc. (through its acquisition of the software division of Brooks Automation), BISTel Inc., MKS Instruments, Inc., Rudolph and Trancom Technology, Inc. Further, ARM Ltd. and Synopsys (through its acquisition of Virage Logic Corporation) provide standard cells in the physical IP space and Tela Innovations, Inc. provides software for standard cell synthesis, each of which could compete with our Template[TM] technology solution.
-In addition, electronic design automation suppliers provide alternative DFM solutions that may compete for the same budgetary funds.
+Additionally, we may compete with the products or offerings of the same or additional companies if we expand our offerings through acquisition or development.
+Further, electronic design automation suppliers provide alternative DFM solutions that may compete for the same budgetary funds.
 There may be other providers of commercial solutions for systematic IC yield and performance enhancement of which we are not aware.
 Further, some providers of yield management software or inspection equipment may seek to broaden their product offerings and compete with us.
 In addition, we believe that the demand for solutions that address the need for better integration between the silicon design and manufacturing processes may encourage direct competitors to enter into our market.
 For example, large integrated organizations, such as IDMs, electronic design automation software providers, IC design service companies or semiconductor equipment vendors, may decide to spin-off a business unit that competes with us.
 Other potential competitors include fabrication facilities that may decide to offer solutions competitive with ours as part of their value proposition to their customers.
 If these potential competitors change the pricing environment or are able to attract industry partners or customers faster than we can, we may not be able to grow and execute our strategy as quickly or at all.